 VICE: What did you do in your previous jobs?

-Jonathan De Vela: I studied urban planning at the University of Waterloo and post graduation, I really struggled with finding a job.
+Jonathan De Vela: I studied urban planning at the University of Waterloo.
+Post graduation, I really struggled with finding a job.
 I couldn’t find something I was passionate about.
-I did all kinds of jobs: worked in retail, even worked as a gardener for a community centre.
+I did all kinds of jobs: worked in retail, even worked as a gardener for a community center.
 What really tipped the scale for me was when I worked as a recruiter for a technical agency.

 Why did it suck?

 That was my shittiest job because all I did was cold-call people and force my information down their throat in 30 seconds or less and I didn’t feel like I was building any sort of relationships.
 I was talking to people who really hated talking to me 80 to 100 times a day.
 I felt emotionally drained.

 But I was promised it gets better, that the ceiling is so high in business development and I could make six figures.
 But I didn’t want to sell my soul and make money just so I could feel like shit about myself at the end of the day.